-3) You need to ask for a price break before the medical procedure, not after the bill comes in.
-Many doctors or surgeons may offer a discount on the fee, or a “two-fer” if you are getting more than one operation or procedure done, such as with plastic/cosmetic surgery.
-Smart Money magazine ran a test, and they were successful in getting 8 out of 10 mental-health professionals to offer a discount on therapy sessions by approaching the doctor or medical professional and asking for a break on the price paid.
-However this needs to be done before the surgery or health care services are provided to the patient.
+You need to ask for a price break before the medical procedure, not after the bill comes in.
+Indicate you are low income or struggle, and you that fact as a negotiating tactic.
+Many doctors, hospital billing offices or surgeons may offer a discount on the fee, as they want to get paid.
+However this type of negotiation needs to be done before the surgery or health care services are provided to the patient.

 Suggestions on negotiating hospital bills

-When someone is dealing with a hospital, the process may be slightly different then when dealing with a smaller practice, such as a local doctor’s office.
+When someone is dealing with a hospital, the negotiating process may be slightly different then when dealing with a smaller practice, such as a local doctor’s office or clinic.
 A big reason is that some hospitals are public entities or part of larger networks.
 Many of them also receive federal government funds, so they need to offer various payment plans, discounts, and other aid for those patients who are willing to negotiate.